How to join our World War One photo gallery of appreciation

-As we prepare to salute our heroic servicemen and women on Remembrance Sunday and Armistice Day, there are plenty of you wearing your poppy emblems with pride.
+As we salute our heroic servicemen and women on Remembrance Sunday and Armistice Day, there are plenty of you wearing your poppy emblems with pride at remembrance events.

+We want to show how well our area has done at remembering those who made the ultimate sacrifice.

-So, to mark the occasion we are urging as many readers as possible to send in snaps of them wearing a poppy - be it red, white or purple.
+To mark the occasion we are urging as many readers as possible to send in snaps of them wearing a poppy, attending a memorial service or parade, or of the poppy decorations in your area.

 This photo gallery of appreciation will carry extra poignancy this year with Armistice Day (November 11) falling on Remembrance Sunday and marking 100 years since the cessation of hostilities in World War One.